petljaklab/pipeline/README.md

 ## Overview

-The petljaklab pipelines are a collection of [Snakemake](https://snakemake.readthedocs.io/en/stable/) modules, each of which does a specific task in genomics, e.g. WGS alignment, or variant calling in a cell line parent-daughter context.
+The petljaklab pipelines are a collection of [Snakemake](https://snakemake.readthedocs.io/en/stable/) modules, each of which does a specific task in genomics (e.g. WGS alignment or variant calling in a cell line parent-daughter context).

 Granted, many different workflows make, for example, a VCF.
-Which workflow is run, is determined from metadata that is stored on the [petljakDB](https://github.com/petljaklab/petljakdb).
+The specific workflow that will run is determined automatically from metadata that is stored on the [petljakDB](https://github.com/petljaklab/petljakdb).

-The executor function, `executor.py` is given a sample (or list of samples) alongside an endpoint.
+The executor function, `executor.py`, is given a sample (or list of samples) alongside an endpoint.
 For example, `WGS_MERGE_BAM` is the endpoint for making a WGS cram.
-The function determines based on the sample metadata on the petljakdb which module should be used to generate the cram file.
+The function uses the sample metadata on the petljakdb to determine which module should be used to generate the cram file.
 Similarly, for a parent-daughter cell line experiment, the pipeline determines the sample's matched parental sample as well as its sibling clones based on the database metadata.
 Refer to the database/API repo for information on how the data are stored there.